jaantollander/masters-thesis/content/30_jobstats.md

 These fields contain nonnegative integer values.
 Units (`<unit>`) are either request (`reqs`), bytes (`bytes`) or microseconds (`usecs`).

-The samples and sums increase monotonically except when the counter resets.
-A counter is reset if none of its values are updated within the duration specified in the configuration using `job_cleanup_interval` parameter.
-That is, entries with `snapshot_time` older than the cleanup interval are removed.
-We used the default interval of 10 minutes.

 > TODO: we don't know if caching causes difference between open and close operations

 Lustre clients may cache certain file operations such as `open`.
 That is if `open` is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS.
 Thus, cached operations are not counted in the Jobstats, which means, for example, that there can be more `close` than `open` operations because `close` cannot be cached.

+## Detecting counter resets
+\label{sec:detecting-counter-resets}

+The samples and sums increase monotonically except when the counter resets.
+A counter is reset if none of its values are updated within the *cleanup interval* specified in the configuration as `job_cleanup_interval` parameter.
+That is, Jobstats automatically removes entries with `snapshot_time` older than the cleanup interval.
+The default cleanup interval is 10 minutes.

+> TODO: how to detect counter reset in practice

 ## Issues with identifiers